 “As years become decades, we remember both the people and experiences that create the texture of our lives.
 Our stories become linked with others, and the closer our bonds the more we share.
 Yet we might wonder if we can share similar experiences with a work of art, as they in their own way, accompany us throughout our lives.” - Neil Goodman

 Join us for a guided sculpture walk and seated conversation with Block collection artist Neil Goodman, on the occasion of the conservation of his work Subjects-Objects at The Block.
 Exploring selected works in our Block Campus Art Walk and his own work and practice, Goodman will share reflections on Subjects-Objects and what it means to create a work of public sculpture.

 This program will begin with an outdoor walk, weather permitting, and end in the Block Auditorium.
-Please meet in our Block Spot lobby (in front of our Visitor Services main desk).
+Please meet us outside the museum.
 RSVP appreciated, but not required.

 Born in Hammond Indiana 1953, Neil Goodman received his BA (1976) at Indiana University Bloomington and his MFA at the Tyler School of Art in Philadelphia in 1979.
 Shortly thereafter, Goodman was offered a faculty position at Indiana University Northwest where he became one of the founding members of the Fine Arts department.
 Goodman retired from teaching in 2017 as Professor Emeritus of Fine Arts.
 After forty years, Goodman left Chicago to live and work in the small central coast town of Los Alamos California.